 Conclusion Interview Statements

-Marianna Maniaci: The protocol workflow is overall linear, but there are a few steps - such as the HpH RP chromatographic fractionation with subsequent non-contiguous fraction concatenation, as well the IP setup that need special attention.
+Marianna Maniaci: The protocol workflow is overall linear, but there are a few steps that need special attention.
+For instance, the HpH chromatographic separation with subsequent non-contiguous fraction concatenation, as well as the IP setup.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested b-roll: 3.3.1 and 3.3.2

-Tiziana Bonaldi: The same protocol can be coupled to standard SILAC or label free quantification setup to profile the R-methyl-proteome dynamics in response to an ample variety of perturbations.
+Tiziana Bonaldi: The same protocol can be coupled to either standard SILAC or label-free quantitation to profile protein e R-methylation dynamics in response to a variety of perturbations.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

-Tiziana Bonaldi: This protocol paves the way to the characterization of the extent and dynamics of protein-R-methylation in a number of cellular types and potentially model systems, supporting all aspects of basic and translational research focused on PRMTs.
+Tiziana Bonaldi: This protocol paves the way to the characterization of the extent and dynamics of protein methylation in several of cell types and model systems, supporting all aspects of basic and translational research focused on PRMTs.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested b-roll: LAB MEDIA: Figure 4